0xzoz/tallyho-onboarding/README.md

 #### `startOnboarding()`

-Starts onboarding by opening the MetaMask download page and waiting for Tally Ho to be installed.
+Starts onboarding by opening the Tally Ho's download page and waiting for Tally Ho to be installed.
 Once the Tally Ho extension installation is detected, a message will be sent to Tally Ho to register the current site as the onboarding initiator.

 #### `stopOnboarding()`